 The Cane Corso is a dog that contrary to much information you may have read, this breed was not a breed exclusive to the ‘South of Italy’.
 If you study Cane Corso history from Italy, the Cane Corso once flourished throughout the Roman Empire from the Italian Alps, to the Mountains of Sicily.
 I have seen many websites, as well as a book authored by a Vet., tell the story that the Corso was only found in Sicily.
 That’s far from the truth.
 You can read many poems and books from Ancient Italy telling us of the Corso Mastiff from Northern Italy, all the way down to the South as a hunting, guardian and herding dog.
 The Corso can indeed be kept in cold weather, however, its thin coat is geared more towards warmer weather.
+Keep in mind the Cane Corso will develop a thicker coat if it needs to in the cold weather.
 If the puppy is brought up in the cold they will have a thicker coat that will stay with them for life, however most people do not keep their Corsos outdoors, neither do I. So, what do we do when its very cold out?